Aaron Bruno: Early life and education

 Bruno was born and raised in Westlake Village, a city west of Los Angeles.
 He started playing guitar before he was 10 years old.
 He was diagnosed with attention deficit disorder in high school.
-During high school Bruno was nicknamed "AWOL" for leaving parties early and used this nickname in rap battles.
+During high school Bruno was nicknamed "AWOL" (Absent With Out Leave) for leaving parties early and used this nickname in rap battles.

 Bruno failed his Spanish I class second year of high school.
 It was during his time retaking the class in summer school where he would meet lifelong friend Drew Stewart.
 Bruno and Stewart immediately hit it off after realizing they had the same birthday and liked the same type of music.

 Bruno briefly attended Moorpark Community College but dropped out after taking only two classes.
 Bruno says he attempted to go to college to please his parents, but after realizing he was paying his own money to take the classes, started skipping to go surfing and record and rehearse with his band at the time, then ultimately dropped out.